-The length of the vagina varies, but the average length, when a person is not aroused, is just under 4 inches, according to an article in BJOG: An International Journal of Obstetrics and Gynaecology.
+The length of the vagina varies, but the average length is just under 4 inches, according to a 2016

 Some people note color changes when they have certain medical conditions.
 A yeast infection, for example, may cause the vulva to appear purple or red.

 Pubic hair may help protect the genitals from bacterial illnesses.
-Pubic hair may also be a natural signal of reproductive maturity.
+It can also indicate sexual maturity, as it usually develops during puberty.

 The amount, color, and texture of pubic hair vary from person to person.